plato-corp/.github/profile/README.md

-# 👋 Welcome to freshyeoul!
+# 👋 Welcome to The Plato!

-freshyeoul is a group of four normal penguins creating waves of positive change.
+The Plato is a group of five normal penguins creating waves of positive change.

-## 🐧 About FreshYeoul
+## 🐧 About The Plato

 1. **Reflection** - We move forward even if we face rejection in the market.
 2. **Refraction** - Like a wave propagating in the shortest time, we always maintain a lean attitude.